 At San Diego Legacy Law, we encourage clients to create a comprehensive estate plan that protects their interests regardless of what the future holds.
 Power of attorney designations are a standard part of the estate planning services we recommend.

 Our firm serves clients throughout San Diego, as well as those in La Jolla, Del Mar, Rancho Santa Fe, El Cajon, Poway, Spring Valley, Chula Vista, Santa Rosa, Petaluma, Novato, and Healdsburg.
-Contact us today to schedule a consultation.
+Contact us today to schedule a consultation with a power of attorney lawyer.